-These unaudited interim consolidated financial statements reflect all normal and recurring adjustments that are, in the opinion of management, necessary to present fairly our consolidated financial position as of February 29, 2020, our consolidated comprehensive income for the three and six months ended February 29, 2020 and February 28, 2019, and our consolidated cash flows for the six months ended February 29, 2020 and February 28, 2019.
+These unaudited interim consolidated financial statements reflect all normal and recurring adjustments that are, in the opinion of management, necessary to present fairly our consolidated financial position as of May 31, 2020, our consolidated comprehensive income for the three and nine months ended May 31, 2020 and 2019, and our consolidated cash flows for the nine months ended May 31, 2020 and 2019.
 Certain information and footnote disclosures normally included in our annual financial statements prepared in accordance with U.S. GAAP have been condensed or omitted.
 However, we believe that the disclosures included herein are adequate to make the information presented not misleading.
 These financial statements should be read in conjunction with the audited consolidated financial statements as of and for the three years ended August 31, 2019 and notes thereto included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on October 29, 2019 (File No. 001-16583) ("Form 10-K").

-The results of operations for the three and six months ended February 29, 2020 and February 28, 2019 are not necessarily indicative of the results to be expected for the full fiscal year due primarily to seasonality, which results in our net sales and net income generally being higher in the second half of our fiscal year, the impact of any acquisitions, and, among other reasons, the continued uncertainty of general economic conditions that may impact our key end markets for the remainder of fiscal 2020.
-Additionally, we are uncertain of the impact of the COVID-19 pandemic to our sales channels, supply chain, manufacturing, and distribution as well as overall construction, renovation, and consumer spending.
+The results of operations for the three and nine months ended May 31, 2020 and 2019 are not necessarily indicative of the results to be expected for the full fiscal year due primarily to continued uncertainty of general economic conditions that may impact our key end markets for the remainder of fiscal 2020, seasonality, and the impact of any acquisitions, among other reasons.
+Additionally, we are uncertain of the future impact of the ongoing COVID-19 pandemic and of possible sustained deterioration in economic conditions to our sales channels, supply chain, manufacturing, and distribution as well as overall construction, renovation, and consumer spending.